Elephants should be free.

 - Wisconsin

-The Buttonwood Park Zoo currently holds one Asian elephant in captivity.
-The key issues at this facility include a lack of space for the elephant in their care and lack of social opportunities for its lone elephant.
+The Zoo Atlanta currently holds 4 African elephants in captivity.
+The key issues at this facility include an ongoing active captive breeding program and a lack of space for the elephants in their care.

 Take Action Today